Aliases for GRID2 Gene

 GeneCards Summary for GRID2 Gene

-GRID2 (Glutamate Receptor, Ionotropic, Delta 2) is a Protein Coding gene.
-Diseases associated with GRID2 include autosomal recessive congenital cerebellar ataxia due to grid2 deficiency and spinocerebellar ataxia, autosomal recessive 18.
-Among its related pathways are CREB Pathway and Long-term depression.
+GRID2 (Glutamate Ionotropic Receptor Delta Type Subunit 2) is a Protein Coding gene.
+Diseases associated with GRID2 include spinocerebellar ataxia, autosomal recessive 18 and autosomal recessive congenital cerebellar ataxia due to grid2 deficiency.
+Among its related pathways are CREB Pathway and Peptide ligand-binding receptors.
 GO annotations related to this gene include PDZ domain binding and ionotropic glutamate receptor activity.
-An important paralog of this gene is GRIA4.
+An important paralog of this gene is GRID1.

 UniProtKB/Swiss-Prot for GRID2 Gene